Andrewpqc/qiaqia/README.md

 ``` bash
 git clone https://github.com/Andrewpqc/qiaqia.git && cd qiaqia && make && sudo make install
 ```
 Once you have finished one of the commands, the corresponding executable binary file will be placed under the `/usr/local/bin/` directory of your machine.
-If you want to uninstall Qiaqia,just to type:
+If you want to uninstall Qiaqia,just to input:
 ``` bash
 sudo rm /usr/local/bin/qiaqia*
 ```
 in you terminal.

+## start
 Before you start `qiaqia_client`, you must make sure that `qiaqia_server` is already started on your local machine or anywhere network can reach.

 You can start `qiaqia_server` like the following command:
 ``` bash
 qiaqia_server -p <port to be listen>
 ```
-I already deployed a `qiaqia_server` on my machine at `120.77.220.239:8765`, so you can quick start like the following:
+I already deployed a `qiaqia_server` on my machine at `120.77.220.239:8765`, so you can a quick start like the following:
 ``` bash
 qiaqia_client -h 120.77.220.239 -p 8765  //it' down now :<
 ```